Dogfish, Lesser Spotted

 Discarding rates are known to be very high.
 Many dogfish survive discarding but it is unknown to what level.

-Historical records show that lesser-spotted dogfish was previously far abundant in the southern North Sea.
+Historical records show that lesser-spotted dogfish was previously far more abundant in the southern North Sea.
 The species has strongly increased in its populations since the 1970s and 1980s.
 Their populations have increased because of warming waters, new habitats and reduced competition with skate species (many dogfish feed upon other discarded species from trawl fisheries).
 There is no concern for fishing mortality.